Why You Should Get Your Fence Installed In Winter

 Years of exposure to winter weather can leave wooden fence panels with little protection from wind, water and fungus.
 Some routine maintenance can help:

-Yes, if the fence is sturdy and well supported by its posts, power-washing is a good method of cleaning and prepping it ready for painting or staining.
+Yes, if the fence is sturdy and well supported by its posts, power-washing is a good method of cleaning off moss, mould or dirt that could rot the fence.
+It's also good preparation for painting or staining.
 A 3000psi (or greater) pressure washer will ensure you strip the fence of flaking paint, dead wood and other loose dirt and debris.

 It’s important to move the water jet in the direction of the grain of the wood so it won’t leave marks when you come to stain the fence.